 Can the City Attorney give me legal advice?

 No. The City Attorney represents the city as a governmental entity and provides legal advice only to the City Council, City Manager, City departments, and assigned City boards and commissions.
-By law and professional ethics rules, the City Attorney cannot provide legal advice to private individuals.
+By law and professional ethics rules, the City Attorney cannot provide legal advice to private individuals about their legal issues.

-Can the City Attorney represent me in court?
+Can the City Attorney represent me in court since I'm a Raleigh resident?

 No, the City Attorney may represent the City in legal matters but cannot represent private individuals in courts or in disputes involving the City.

 I have a legal dispute with the City.
-Who should I contact?
+Whom should I contact?

 If you have a legal dispute with the City you may wish to consult a private attorney.
 Anyone may submit a claim against the City.